ElectronicCats/CatFinder/README.md

 ![Rover Render](https://github.com/ElectronicCats/Cat_Finder/blob/master/assets/rover_render.jpeg?raw=true)

-"The CatFinder" is cappable to read and transmit data about
+The CatFinder Rover is cappable transmit:

-- Humidity,
+- Humidity
-- Atmostfire pressure,
+- Atmosphere pressure
-- Temperature,
+- Temperature
-- CO2 levels in ppm,
+- CO2 levels in ppm
-- TVOC levels in ppb,
+- TVOC levels in ppb
-- Position with acelerometer and gyroscope,
+- Position with acelerometer and gyroscope
-- and video broadcast of what the CatFinder are seeing about the space that vehicule is touring.
+- Video broadcasting.

+Yes! we're capable of getting data, control the motors and transmitting video, through WiFi thanks to the ESP32-CAM and the [Bast Pro Mini](https://github.com/ElectronicCats/Bast-Pro-Mini-M0) (Which is a devBoard fully compatible with the Arduino Pro Mini).

 ## Licence ##